sweeks/multiviewer/docs/for-codex.md

   workflows change.
 - Rule: never change code unless explicitly instructed to do so; discuss designs and agree on them before writing any code; only start coding after I explicitly say "code it".
+- Rule: keep changes minimal and focused on the current goal; avoid unrelated rewrites.
 - Reading note: when asked to "read for-codex", do not summarize—it's just to refresh your context.
 - Project: multiviewer remote-control daemon for J-Tech MV41A + four Apple TVs + LG